The 5 Best Accounting Discussion Forums Online

 3. Reddit Accounting

 “The front page of the internet” is good for more than just spreading memes.
-It also hosts r/Accounting, the best place to go if you want to engage in some very human conversation about the daily travails and dilemmas of accounting life.
-This subreddit is great because it ranges from professional topics to unabashed water-coolery: “Worst audit rooms you’ve sat in?” has some funny stories.
+Reddit is also host to r/Accounting, the best place to go if you want to engage in some very human conversation with accountants about the daily travails and dilemmas of accounting life.
+This subreddit is great because it ranges from professional leaning topics to humorous memes and unabashed water-cooler chats.
+“Worst audit rooms you’ve sat in?” has some funny stories.

 5. Intuit ProConnect

 In 2016, Intuit launched ProConnect to roll a number of its software products into one brand.
 The community it built under the ProConnect umbrella serves largely as a peer-to-peer help resource for Intuit products, but it has also expanded into an all-purpose forum that is a fantastic resource for highly technical SMB accounting questions.
 Experienced accountants might find these topics lower-level, but for someone managing the finances of their small business, Intuit’s forum might have just the answers they need.

 Conspicuously absent from this list are the innumerable LinkedIn groups that feature lots of good content but little peer banter.
 LinkedIn groups are good places to find interesting thought leadership and trending topics, but as much for technical accounting discussion.

 - TaxProTalk, which is a great accountant-only resource that simply has less volume than some other forums.